Agnes Tsao Kou Ying: Arrest and death

 In 1856, when she was helping out in Yaoshan, Guangxi (near present-day Guilin), the local government decided to take some measures against the Christians living in that area.
 Tsao was taken into custody along with many other Catholics who were soon released; only Tsao and Chapdelaine had to stay in prison.
-Chapdelaine later died in prison.
+Chapdelaine later died from immense torture.
 The county magistrate tried to persuade Tsao to deny her faith under the promise that if she did, she would be released.
 However, Tsao was unmoved.
 Then the magistrate threatened torture, but she showed no fear.
 Finally, on the 22nd day of the first month (Chinese calendar date), the magistrate decided on her punishment.
 He had her locked in a cage so small that she could only stand up.
 She prayed repeatedly, "God, have mercy on me; Jesus save me!"
 She died three days later on March 1, 1856 (Gregorian calendar date).